maxpou/maxpou.fr/_drafts/chaining-filter-js.md

 ---
 layout: post
-title: Chaining filters recursively
+title: Chaining Javascript filters recursively
 tags: ["Javascript"]
 lang: en
 ---

-I recently realize some POC with vueJs.
+I recently realize a POC with [VueJs](https://github.com/maxpou/find-a-room-vuejs2).
 I was confronted to this problem: how to apply an unknown number of filter to a collection.
 Given the following data:

 ```javascript